ParvezHossain/payment-service-integration/README.md

 ### To execute the API using command line, you can use these commands.
 (Go to the project directory)

-Pay with SHIFT4
+Pay with SHIFT4:

       node cli/cliCommands.js pay_with shift4 --amount 100 --currency USD --card_number 4012000100000007 --expiry_date 12/2024 --cvv 123

-Pay with ACI
+Pay with ACI:
+> **Note:** Currently, We only accept EUR as payment currency

       node cli/cliCommands.js pay_with aci --amount 100 --currency EUR --card_number 4012000100000007 --expiry_date 12/2024 --cvv 123

-Get the transaction history (use the custom_tnx_id key from response body to get the transaction history)
+Get the transaction history (use the `custom_tnx_id` key from response body to get the transaction history)

       node cli/cliCommands.js get_payment_status --payment_id 60483844-4865-4e10-a3d3-05c9959975c1

+### RUN through DOCKER

+Go to the project folder root directory and run the first command to build the image and run the container in detached mode.
+And run the second command to stop the volume.
+After successfully install, you can access tha APIs.

+> **Note:** Currently, executing the API endpoints via the command line is not supported.

+      docker-compose up --build -d
+      docker-compose down